Polochon-street/bliss/README.md

 This rating is obtained by performing a DFT over the sample array, and splitting the resulting array in 4 frequency bands: low, mid-low, mid, mid-high, and high.
 Using the value in dB for each band, the final formula corresponds to freq\_result = high + mid-high + mid - (low + mid-low)

-* The [attack](https://en.wikipedia.org/wiki/Synthesizer#ADSR_envelope "link to wikipedia") rating computes the difference between each value in the envelope and the next (its derivative).<br />
-The final value is obtained by dividing the sum of the positive derivates by the number of samples, in order to avoid different results just because of the songs' length.<br />
+* The attack rating is just a sum of the intensity of all the attacks divided by the song's length.<br />
 As you have already guessed, a song with a lot of attacks also tends to wake humans up very quickly.